koushik-kumar/AngularPractice/Leetcode_Notes.md

   - What is height for a null node ==> can be treated as 0 or -1.
     - If putting -1 doesn't affect the solution like case where we return just boolean
-    - Else we treat height at null level as 0
+    - Else we treat height for null node as 0
   - `return 1 + max(height(root->left), height(root->right));`

       or